 The end of paper

-It’s not surprising that mobile app adoption at events continues to rise, and in 2018, we have seen that apps continue to replace everything on paper.
+It’s not surprising that mobile event apps adoption continues to rise, and in 2018, we have seen that apps continue to replace everything on paper.